-In this article, I will cover how I like to organize the Plugin database in FL Studio 20.9.
+In this article we cover how to organize the Plugin database in FL Studio.

 How Does the Plugin database work?

 FL Studio creates three folders for us: Effects, Generators, and Installed.